Speed up Bin Collection with super fast Scanning

 Blacklisting customer’s who have not paid their bill – bin should not be emptied.

-Present clear information on bin GPS coordinates and notification of potential stolen bins.
+Present clear information on bin GPS coordinates and notification of potentially stolen bins.

 Alert bin collector if additional items are required to be collected